 Both governments as well as the WHO made poor choices from the beginning.
-Early warnings by Chinese frontline clinicians from Wuhan about unusual and severe SARSlike disease symptoms in their patients were systematically suppressed by the Chinese government.
-The suppression of information relating to the spread of SARS-CoV-2 from November 2019 into late January 2020 - when the virus could have still been contained - is one of the worst cover-ups in history which had fatal consequences for millions of people.
-The WHO widely disseminated disinformation by the Chinese government via social media that there was no evidence of human-to-human transmission of SARS-CoV-2, although leading WHO scientists knew better and had stated so.
-Despite the tragic cover-up, senior WHO official Bruce Aylward would later proclaim that the "world owes China a great debt" when the country eventually started authoritarian containment measures.
+Information on the nature of the outbreak as well as reports by Chinese frontline clinicians from Wuhan about SARS-like disease symptoms in their patients were systematically suppressed by the Chinese government in late 2019.
+The WHO widely disseminated disinformation by the Chinese authorities via social media that there was no evidence of human-to-human transmission of SARS-CoV-2 in the mid of January 2020, although leading scientists knew better and had stated so.
+It was not until January 20, 2020, that the Chinese government admitted officially that human-to-human transmissions were taking place.

-It was not until January 20, 2020, that the Chinese government finally admitted officially that human-to-human transmissions were taking place.
-The WHO took until January 30 to declare a public health emergency of international concern (PHEIC).
-During the ensuing pandemic, the WHO promoted a number of false theories (e.g., no human-to-human transmission, COVID not being airborne etc.), downplayed essential natural immunity, published contradictory statements (one time warning against lifting lockdowns too early, then lauding Sweden's lockdown-ignoring approach the next month) and lagged behind independent and innovative frontline physicians (for instance, when it came to the use of corticosteroids in a hospital setting).
+The WHO declared a public health emergency of international concern (PHEIC) on January 30, 2020.
+During the PHEIC, the WHO promoted a number of false theories (e.g., COVID not being airborne etc.), downplayed essential natural immunity, published contradictory statements (one time warning against lifting lockdowns too early, then lauding Sweden's lockdown-ignoring approach) and lagged behind independent and innovative frontline physicians (for instance, when it came to the use of corticosteroids in a hospital setting).